FabioDaSilvaFaria/res-cross-volunteer-data-analysis/README.md

 Below are key visuals from the Power BI dashboard created for the Red Cross Volunteer Data Project:

 ### 1. Sociodemographic Distribution of Volunteers
-Shows the gender and age composition of volunteers across all regions.
+Shows the gender, age, education and occupation composition of volunteers across all regions.

 ![Sociodemographic Distribution](screenshots/sociodemographic_distribution.png)

 ### 2. Distribution by Seniority and Volunteering Area
 Highlights how volunteer experience levels vary across different areas of service.

 ![Seniority and Area Distribution](screenshots/seniority_and_area_distribution.png)

 ### 3. Admission Date Trends
-Displays the yearly trend of new volunteer admissions.
+Displays the yearly, quarterly and monthly trend of new volunteer admissions.

 ![Admission Date Trends](screenshots/admission_date_trends.png)

 ### 4. Average Years of Service by Volunteering Area
 Shows which volunteering areas retain volunteers the longest.

 ![Average Years of Service by Area](screenshots/avg_years_of_service_by_area.png)

 ### 5. Geographical Distribution of Volunteers
 Maps volunteer distribution across major Portuguese districts.

 ![Geographical Distribution](screenshots/geographical_distribution.png)

 ---